Tangent cones to Schubert varieties in types $A_n$, $B_n$ and $C_n$

 The paper is organized as follows.
 In the next Subsection, we introduce the main technical tool used in the proof of Theorem~\ref{mtheo:non_red}.
-Namely, to each element $w\in W$ one can assign the polynomial $d_w$ in the algebra of regular functions on the Lie algebra of the maximal torus $T$.
+Namely, to each element $w\in W$ one can assign a polynomial $d_w$ in the algebra of regular functions on the Lie algebra of the maximal torus $T$.
 These polynomials are called Kostant--Kumar polynomials \cite{KostantKumar1}, \cite{KostantKumar2}, \cite{Kumar}, \cite{Billey}.
-In \cite{Kumar}, S. Kumar showed that if $w_1$ and~$w_2$ are arbitrary elements of~$W$ and $d_{w_1}\neq d_{w_2}$, then $C_{w_1}\neq C_{w_2}$.
+In \cite{Kumar} S. Kumar showed that if $w_1$ and~$w_2$ are arbitrary elements of~$W$ and $d_{w_1}\neq d_{w_2}$, then $C_{w_1}\neq C_{w_2}$.
 We give three equivalent definitions of Kostant--Kumar polynomials and formulate their properties needed for the sequel.
+In Subsection~\ref{sst:irred} we check that it is enough to prove Theorems~\ref{mtheo:non_red} and~\ref{mtheo:red} for irreducible root systems.